Rishthegreat/Notes/School/Cold War.md

 		- This decreased Truman’s popularity a bit
 - Chiang Kai-Shek fled to Taiwan and until the 1970s, Taiwan was recognized as the government of China
 #### Korean War - 1950 to 1953

-- Korea was an independent nation for many centuries
-- Very isolationist and only had contact with China and Japan
-- Around 1890s, Japan shows a lot of influence and by 1910s, Japan controlled Korea
-	- Very cruel treatment
-- After WW2, Japan loose Korean lands
-- Soviets come into Korea from the North and the US from the South
-	- Agree to Divide Korea along the 38th parallel
-	- Only supposed to be temporarily
-		- Free elections to later unite Korea
-- Kim Il-Sung was from North Korea, but grew up in China and had a lot of training in Soviet Union
-	- He was appointed leader of North Korea
-- Syngman Rhee was democratically elected for South Korea
-- In 1948, there was supposed to be an election to unite both sides
-- Rhee was more popular because Sung was not seen as from Korea
-	- South elects Rhee, North does not hold elections, so Korea remains divided
-- Both sides wanted to unify Korea under their own democratic or communist regime [[Korean War]]
+[[Korean War]]